 How to Avoid It:

-Even if your structured data is implemented correctly, it’s important to monitor its performance to ensure it’s delivering the desired results.
-Without tracking, you won’t know if your efforts are paying off.
+Even if your structured data is implemented correctly, it’s important to monitor its performance over time.
+Without tracking, you won’t know if your efforts are driving results or if adjustments are needed.

 How to Avoid It:

 Use tools like Google Search Console to monitor how your structured data is performing.
-Check for errors, warnings, and the number of rich results your site is earning.
+Check for errors, impressions, and clicks related to rich results, and make improvements as necessary.